 This latest study is one of the larger trials to investigate nutrition and cognition to date.
 Further studies expected later this year will provide insights into how cocoa flavanols may offer important benefits to our health, particularly as we age.

 COSMOS, the Cocoa Supplement and Multivitamin Outcomes Study, aims to do just this.
-The dietary intervention trial, initiated by scientists at Brigham and Women’s Hospital at Harvard Medical School, will be the largest study of its kind, following 22,000 healthy older adults over a five-year intervention.
+The dietary intervention trial, initiated by scientists at Brigham and Women’s Hospital at Harvard Medical School, will be the largest study of its kind, following over 21,000 healthy older adults over a five-year intervention.
 The results will provide exciting new data on health, nutrition and cocoa flavanols – and are expected later this year.
-You can read about COSMOS here.
+You can read about COSMOS.